MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-files.md

 *Applies to: Microsoft Cloud App Security*

-The Files API provides you with metadata about the files and folders stored in your cloud apps, such as last modification date, ownership and more.
+The Files API provides you with metadata about the files and folders stored in your cloud apps, such as last modification date, ownership, and more.

-The following is a list of file requests:
+The following lists the supported requests:

 - List files
 - Report on files